 7.2.
 Views

 A collection of geospatial data may be represented in more than one way.
-For example, a point cloud may be represented as a collection of Features, or as a Coverage, or as a color-coded map.
-Each is a representation of the same data.
-But the access methods and returned data structures are very different.
+For example, a point cloud may be represented as a collection of Features, as a coverage, or as a color-coded map.
+Each is a different representation of the same data.
+However the access methods and returned data structures are very different.
 OGC Web API standards refer to these representations as views.

 Views should not be confused with encodings.
 HTTP content negotiation allows a client to negotiate the encoding (XML, JSON, etc.) to be used for the returned data.
 Regardless of the encoding, the underlying data model is the same.
 A view, on the other hand, is both a data model and a set of access mechanisms.
-It is an addressible resource in its own right and must be treated as such.
+A view is an addressable resource in its own right and must be treated as such.

 The API-GeoData Standard does not define any views.
-These are defined in separate OGC Web API standards.
+These are defined in separate OGC Web API Standards.
 What is important to understand is how these view-specific standards extend the API-Geodata Standard.

-The URI for a view of a collection folows the URI template:
+The URI for a view of a collection follows the URI template:

 /collections/{collectionId}/{viewId}